 For Employers: Thanks for your trust and interest in our internship program and hiring students from one of the nation’s largest Construction Management programs.
 Please check out the employer booklet for program requirements and how to post your job announcements.
 Job postings will be shared with students/alumni through our email list and/or the alumni network.

-Successful completion of an approved internship is a graduation requirement.
-The internship program complements classroom learning by exposing students to various construction management functions on real-life projects.
-Students must complete a minimum of 400 hours of verifiable work experience prior to enrolment in the internship course (CNST 3185).
+Successful completion of an approved internship including the associated course CNST3185 is a graduation requirement.
+The internship program complements classroom learning by exposing students to various construction management functions in real-life projects.
+Students must complete a minimum amount of verifiable work experience as detailed below prior to enrolment in the internship course (CNST 3185).

-- Intern Evaluation Form must be submitted by the employer no later than July 31 for fall semester enrollment, and December 31 for spring semester enrollment.
+- Student must submit the Enrollment Request Formto initiate intern performance evaluation by his/her supervisor.
+Evaluation results must be submitted by the supervisor no later than June 1 for summer semester enrollment, July 31 for fall semester enrollment, and December 31 for spring semester enrollment.